ITMGroup-Desarrollo/roatan-web/src/ports/en/la-catrachita.md

 tags: ["astro", "bloguear", "aprender en público"]
 ---

 From ceviche to burgers, you'll love La Catrachita!
 Don't worry about drinking, there are plenty of options to choose from.
-Cold beers, margaritas, and more, time to get in&nbspthe&nbspmood!
+Cold beers, margaritas, and more, time to get in&nbsp;the&nbsp;mood!